DUNE-DAQ/docs/docs/packages/daq-systemtest/config/emulated_systems/README.md

+# Emulated System Configurations

-# 11-Oct-2022, KAB and ELF: Notes on the emulated system config files...
+* 11-Oct-2022, KAB and ELF: Notes on the emulated system config files...

 These files are intended to serve as examples for systems that use emulated data producers.